 Email email@example.com to discuss stock transfers and other giving and naming opportunities.

-Donate online via credit card or PayPal account.
+Donate online via credit card.
 Click the donate button now:

 Lakes and Bridges Charter School is a 501(c)(3) organization.